WildWorks

 WildWorks, Inc. (formerly Smart Bomb Interactive) is an American game development studio based in Salt Lake City, Utah.
 The studio was assembled from game industry veterans, co-founded by Kris Johnson, Clark Stacey, and Jeff Amis (Johnson and Stacey were previously a part of the studio Beyond Games).
 The studio has developed titles for all ages across many platforms, including home consoles, PCs and handheld devices.

-On August 2014, the company was rebranded as WildWorks to better reflect its focus on nature-focused children's entertainment.
+In August 2014, the company was rebranded as WildWorks to better reflect its focus on nature-focused children's entertainment.

 As of August 30, 2022, Indian based diversified gaming and sports media platform Nazara Technologies acquired WildWorks for US$10.4 million.

+History

+Beyond Games was founded in 1992 by Kris Johnson.
+The first release from the company was BattleWheels for the Atari Lynx, winner of the 1993 Consumer Electronics Show Innovations Award.
+Their follow-up, CyberVirus was planned for release the following year, but abandoned due to sagging sales of the platform.
+Assets and code were sold to Songbird Productions, who completed and published the game in 2002.

 Games

 Animal Jam

 In December 2014, WildWorks released a 3D mobile app in the Animal Jam Classic universe, made with Unity, upgraded graphics and items, and new story called Animal Jam (formerly Animal Jam - Play Wild!).
 In 2016, it was announced that Animal Jam received over one million downloads despite having no paid user acquisition.
 Animal Jam has been the number one downloaded iPad game for kids 9–11 in 35 countries, the number one downloaded iPad educational game in 20 countries, and the number one top iPad game for kids 9–11 in 54 countries.
 As of late 2020, Animal Jam and Animal Jam Classic had 3.3 million monthly active users and a lifetime total of 130 million registered players in 200 countries.